Federal investigators believe 120 people involved in fraud ring

 The U.S. Attorney’s office has recently been busy processing numerous white-collar criminal charges against what they claim is a large identity theft ring.
 While no one from the office will comment on the charges or the supposed 120 people involved in the identity fraud, only eight people have been formally charged.

-Several of the people facing criminal charges for identity theft, money laundering and bank fraud have pled guilty, according to the Star Tribune.
+Several of the people facing white collar criminal charges for identity theft, money laundering and bank fraud have pled guilty, according to the Star Tribune.
 Although this could indicate that they are admitting their guilt, other sources indicate that many of the suspects who have pled guilty have also agreed to help federal investigators, indicating they may receive a reduced sentence for their assistance.

 The first of the suspects to have pled guilty was a 31-year-old woman from St. Paul.
 She pled guilty to conspiracy to commit money laundering in September after prosecutors said she used falsified identification and counterfeit checks to purchase items and then return them for cash.